Kids Dentist: Top 7 MISTAKES PARENTS MAKE in Helping Kids with Oral Health

 When it comes to dental work: less is better!
 So focus on preventing dental problems.

-You should be doing different things at each stage of a child's life from pregnancy to adulthood to prevent cavities:
+You should be doing different things at each stage of a child's life from pregnancy to adulthood to prevent dental problems:

 A bottle-fed infant who consumes infant formula mixed with fluoridated water ends up consuming 400% more fluoride than the maximum recommended!
 Make smart choices about fluoride: